moeinrahimi/swarn-player/README.md

 - [ ] use node-ffmetadata to create metadata for songs that doesnt have any meta

+- [ ] use flaticons instead of font awesome

 - [ ] repeat funcitonality

 - [x] shuffle funcitonality